meowso/playwright-eslint-prettier-setup/packages/prettier-config/README.md

 This is a Prettier configuration for Playwright + TypeScript + Prettier projects, with Unicorn and Sonar plugins.

+ESLint config for Playwright + TypeScript + Prettier projects, with Unicorn and Sonar plugins.

+Modern [Eslint](https://www.npmjs.com/package/eslint) + [Prettier](https://www.npmjs.com/package/prettier) setup for [Playwright](https://www.npmjs.com/package/playwright) Typescript projects, with [SonarJS](https://www.npmjs.com/package/eslint-plugin-sonarjs) and [ESLint Unicorn](https://www.npmjs.com/package/eslint-plugin-unicorn) plugins.

+It tries to be very agnostic while at the same time use all available, very opinionated tools from the community, to enforce code standards.

+Check out the mono-repo [@meowsos/playwright-setup](https://www.npmjs.com/package/@meowsos/playwright-setup) **for the rest of the setup**.

 ## Table of Contents

 - [@meowsos/prettier-config](#meowsosprettier-config)